| Great Opinions by Thomas Mitchell v. Helms

 distinguish two cases that might have seemed on point -- Michigan Dept. of State Police v.
 Sitz (upholding roadblocks to search

 for drunk drivers) and United States v.
 Martinez-Fuerte (upholding roadblocks to search for illegal immigrants).
-The

 really interesting opinion here is Justice Thomas's dissent, where he briefly makes two points: 1) This case was indeed controlled